CIRTL Teaching as Research Series

 Planning Your Teaching as Research Project Course (Summer 2023, 2022, and 2021)

 - The CIRTL Network offered a six-week version of the popular online course, Planning Your Teaching-as-Research Project in Summer 2023.
-Brian Smentkowski from the University of Idaho and Colleen McLinn from Cornell University instructed.
-The course paired asynchronous online modules with weekly peer feedback on draft planning work and is offered annually.
+Most recently, Brian Smentkowski from the University of Idaho and Colleen McLinn from Cornell University instructed this course, which paired asynchronous online modules with weekly peer feedback on draft planning work.
 You can explore related resources at this link.

 Using Teaching as Research to Advance Equitable Educational Experiences (Summer 2023)